ramanjeet-code/taskManager/README.md

 The **Task Manager API** is a backend system built with **Spring Boot** to help users manage tasks efficiently.
 It includes features like task creation, prioritization, setting due dates, and tracking the status of tasks.
 Users can also create and manage subtasks under tasks.
 The system is secured with **JWT Authentication**.

 ---
+## Postman Collection

+We have included a Postman collection to help you test the API easily.

 ## Features
 - **User Authentication**: